mf3129/ComedyLocationsApp/README.md

 OR download the zip file

-4. Double click the file "FoodPin.xcodeproj"
+4. Double click the file "ComedyLocations.xcodeproj"
 5. Press two keys simultaneously CMD + R to run the app